skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

       name: # NOTE: Fill in your bucket name
       mode: MOUNT

-The :code:`MOUNT` mode in :ref:`Sky Storage <sky-storage>` ensures the checkpoints outputted to :code:`/checkpoint` automatically synced with a persistent storage bucket.
+The :code:`MOUNT` mode in :ref:`Sky Storage <sky-storage>` ensures the checkpoints outputted to :code:`/checkpoint` are automatically synced to a persistent storage bucket.
-We assume users to save their program checkpoints periodically and reload those states when the job is restarted.
+Note that the application code should save program checkpoints periodically and reload those states when the job is restarted.
 This is typically achieved by reloading the latest checkpoint at the beginning of your program.

 With the above changes, you are ready to launch a spot job with ``sky spot launch``!